-XSL Release 11/7/2019 Sort by: STIGID
+XSL Release 1/25/2022 Sort by: STIGID

-Description: This Security Technical Implementation Guide is published as a tool to improve the security of Department of Defense (DoD) information systems.
+Description: This Security Technical Implementation Guide is published as a tool to improve the security of Department of Defense (DOD) information systems.
 The requirements are derived from the National Institute of Standards and Technology (NIST) 800-53 and related documents.
 Comments or proposed revisions to this document should be sent via email to the following address: disa.stig_spt@mail.mil.

-Group ID (Vulid): V-233511 Group Title: SRG-APP-000142-DB-000094 Rule ID: SV-233511r617335_rule Severity: CAT II
+Group ID (Vulid): V-261857 Group Title: SRG-APP-000001-DB-000031 Rule ID: SV-261857r1000976_rule Severity: CAT II Rule Version (STIG-ID): CD16-00-000100 Rule Title: PostgreSQL must limit the number of concurrent sessions to an organization-defined number per user for all accounts and/or account types.

-Rule Title: PostgreSQL must be configured to prohibit or restrict the use of organization-defined functions, ports, protocols, and/or services, as defined in the PPSM CAL and vulnerability assessments.